dorind/linux-goodies/README.md

-# nix-goodies
+# scripts for linux
-collection of scripts for nix systems
+collection of scripts for your linux

 |Directory|Description|
 |---|---|